1920 Birthday of Nanette Fabray, star of Broadway musicals High Button Shoes, Love Life (Tony Award), Arms and the Girl, and Mr. President.

 1925 Birthday of Jane Connell, star of smart 1950s revues with her husband, Gordon Connell; later a reliable and beloved character actor in Broadway musicals including Mame (as Agnes Gooch), Dear World, Me and My Girl, and Crazy for You.

 1952 The first (and unsuccessful) attempt to turn Giuseppe Verdi's Aida into a Broadway musical.
 Called My Darlin' Aida, the production is directed by Charles Friedman, who also supplied lyrics for Verdi's music.
 The show runs 89 performances at the Winter Garden.
-A more successful adaption comes along in 2000, but only after jettisoning Verdi's score.
+A more successful adaption comes along in 2000.

 1962 The British revue opening at the John Golden Theatre is definitely Beyond the Fringe.
 It runs 673 performances and stars Dudley Moore, Peter Cook, Jonathan Miller, and Alan Bennett, operating on the periphery of all things normal and straitlaced.